microsoft/TypeScript-Handbook/pages/tutorials/React.md

 ```

 Notice that `Hello` no longer needs props, since we used our `connect` function to adapt our application's state for our wrapped `Hello` component's props.

-### Type assertions

-One final thing we'll point out in this section is the line `document.getElementById('root') as HTMLElement`.
-This syntax is called a *type assertion*, often also just called a *cast*.
-This is a useful way of telling TypeScript that you know a little more about the type than the type checker does.

-The reason we need to do so in this case is that `getElementById`'s return type is `HTMLElement | null`, meaning that it can return `null`.
-We're operating under the assumption that `getElementById` will actually succeed, so we need convince TypeScript of that using the `as` syntax.

-TypeScript also has a trailing "bang" (`!`) syntax, which removes `null` and `undefined` from the prior expression.
-So we *could* have written `document.getElementById('root')!`, but in this case we wanted to be a bit more explicit.

 # Ejecting